top of page

 *Spoiler Alerts*

-The play begins at the end of a ten-year war between the Romans and the Goths, in which the Roman general Titus loses twenty-one of his sons in battle.
+The play begins at the end of a ten-year war between the Romans and the Goths, in which the Roman general Titus loses a number of his sons in battle.
+Additionally, the Emperor of Rome has recently died, leaving power a vacuum in Rome.
+His two songs, the first-born Saturninus and the younger Bassianus, are vying to be emperor when the play begins.
 Although the Romans and the Goths are described as being polar opposites—civilized versus barbarous, religious versus irreligious, stoic versus libidinous—the play works to undermine these distinctions at every turn, eroding one’s understanding of what the Roman Empire actually represents.
-While the Goths perform horrific acts of violence, especially the rape and mutilation of Titus’s daughter Lavinia, the Romans perform equally disgusting acts, including Titus's cold-blooded murder of Tamora's son, Alarbus.
+While the Goths perform horrific acts of violence, especially the rape and mutilation of Titus’s daughter Lavinia, the Romans perform equally disgusting acts, including Titus's cold-blooded sacrifice of Tamora's son, Alarbus.
 Likewise, Roman ideals, like the beauty of feminine docility, are turned on their heads in the course of the play, inviting the audience to ask if female decorum is that desirable.

 For the early modern English, thinking about politics inevitably entailed thinking about Rome.
 If social media memes depicting American men’s obsession with the corollaries between contemporary US politics and the fall of the Roman empire are to be believed, then the same is still true today.
 Titus Andronicus is the perfect play for 2026 as we collectively ponder what institutions, values, and habits of being we want to carry forward in the future.